Cleveland Clinic logo

 Outlook / Prognosis

 Follicular lymphoma is a slow-growing condition that’s considered a chronic illness.
-Studies about half of all people diagnosed with follicular lymphoma are alive nearly 20 years after diagnosis.
-About 90% of people are alive five years after diagnosis.
+About half of all people diagnosed with it are alive 20 years later.
+About 9 out of 10 of people are alive five years after diagnosis.
+Since most people diagnosed are over 50, this means that many people eventually die of causes unrelated to the cancer.

 Advertisement